Tanmaysinh-Gharia/Shopping-Portal/README.md

    cd shopping-portal
    ```
 3. **Set Up the Database**:
-   - Create a MySQL database for the project.
+   - Create a MySQL database.
-   - Import the provided SQL file to set up the necessary tables:
+   - Import the provided SQL file:
      ```sh
      mysql -u username -p database_name < database/store.sql
      ```
 4. **Configure the Project**:
    - Rename `config.example.php` to `config.php`.
-   - Update the database credentials and other configurations in `config.php`.
+   - Update database credentials and other configurations in `config.php`.

 5. **Start the Server**:
-   - Ensure your web server (Apache, Nginx, etc.) is configured to serve the project.
+   - Configure your web server (Apache, Nginx, etc.) to serve the project.
    - Access the project in your browser.

 ## Configuration

-The `config.php` file contains the configuration settings for the project.
-Make sure to update it with your database credentials and any other necessary settings.
+Update the `connection.php` file with your database credentials and other necessary settings.

 ```php
 <?php